What NaturallySpeaking Can’t Do

 It does a pretty good job with accents, though, as long as you’re consistent.

-Reasonable background noise.
-Humans may be able to understand you when your favorite drummer is blasting away on your speakers or the blow dryer is on.
-They may be reading your lips at least part of the time, and they can guess that you are probably saying, Turn that thing down!
+Reasonable background noise: Humans may be able to understand you when your favorite drummer is blasting away on your speakers or the blow dryer is on.
+They may be reading your lips at least part of the time, and they can guess that you're probably saying, Turn that thing down!
 NaturallySpeaking lacks in the lip-reading department, as well as in the capability to make obvious situational deductions.

-Standard turn-of-the-millennium English prose.
-If you want to be the next James Joyce, stick to typing.
-You can have some fun by trying to transcribe Shakespeare or things written in other languages, but it isn't going to work very well.
+Standard turn-of-the-millennium English prose: If you want to be the next James Joyce, stick to typing.
+You can have some fun by trying to transcribe Shakespeare or things written in other languages, but it isn't going to work very well (unless you do some really extensive training).
 On the other hand, NaturallySpeaking is just the thing for writing books, blog posts, reports, short stories, and letters to Mom.